yuchen3890/fintech_center_website/README.md

   /index.js
   (other data...)
 ```
-- `index.js`: the root file that the browser renders, <App> refers to `App.js`.
+- `index.js`: the root file that the browser renders.
-- `App.js: the routing path and the corresponding element to render is defined in this file.
+- `App.js`: the routing path and the corresponding element to render is defined in this file.

 | Folder | 頁面 |
 | --- | --- |